ShreyashDhamane/java-project/README.md

 # 💰 MoneyManager — Java Personal Finance Desktop App

 **MoneyManager** is a full-stack **personal finance manager** built with Java.
-It lets you securely track income & expenses, visualize trends, manage categories, and control your account — all inside a polished **Swing desktop UI** backed by a **Spring Boot + MongoDB** server.
+It lets you securely track income & expenses, visualize trends, manage categories, and control your account, all inside a polished **Swing desktop UI** backed by a **Spring Boot + MongoDB** server.

 ---